neo4j-labs/llm-graph-builder/README.md

 Alternatively, you can run the backend and frontend separately:

 - For the frontend:
-1. Create the frontend/.env file by copy/pasting the example.env.
+1. Create the frontend/.env file by copy/pasting the frontend/example.env.
 2. Change values as needed
 3.
     ```bash